meeshkan/unmock-python/README.md

 ## How does it work?

 Unmock works by overriding Python's low-level `HTTPConnection`'s and `HTTPRequest`'s functions, thereby capturing calls made by popular packages such as `requests` and `urllib3`.

+Unmock works out of the box for most APIs that it mocks and does not require any additional configuration.
+For APIs that it does not mock yet, or to tweak return values from the unmock service, you can consult the URLs printed to the command line by unmock.

 We intend to offer Python2.7 support quite soon, along with other common libraries such as `aiohttp`, `pycurl`, etc.

 ## Install